 The student is responsible for finding an internship.
 The program coordinators (Goran Frehse and Louis Jachiet) will send internship offers via the mailing list.
 The reference institute (Télécom Paris) usually also organizes internship forums.
 Students who wish to do an internship in a research lab are also encouraged to contact the lecturers directly to see if internship positions are available.

 - The student makes sure she/he has a proper internship offer.
 The offer should be a document that contains at least the company name and address, the location and duration of the internship, the required skills/qualifications of the student, the title of the internship, and at least one paragraph about the expected work.
 The document should be in English or French (translations provided by the student are OK, if accompanied by the original document).

-- The student makes sure that the topic of the internship falls broadly into the thematic scope of the master's program, and that the internship will be primarily on a single project (rather than helping out with different small tasks).
+- The student makes sure that the topic of the internship falls broadly into the thematic scope of the master's program, and that the internship will be primarily on a single project (rather than helping out with different small tasks) of research nature.
 If in doubt, the student checks with the program coordinators before applying to the internship.

 - The student applies to the internship, and, when accepted, proceeds with the following steps.

 - The student fills out the form in the Synapse system.
 All tabs should be filled.
 If the form does not appear in Synapse, please contact Danielle (and put the program coordinators in Cc).

 - The student finds a scientific advisor from Télécom Paris, who is different from the advisor of the internship.
 To this purpose the student should contact Data AI lecturers with knowledge on the topic of their internship.
 If the student fails to find a scientific advisor s/he can contact the coordinators for help.
 If the lecturer agrees to be the scientific advisor, the student informs the internship coordinator (currently Danielle Deloy) of the choice.
 This shall happen via an email that includes the name, the email address, the phone number, the professional address, and the institute of the scientific advisor, with the advisor in CC.